juziegl/sudoku_solver_cnn/README.md

 </br>

 <br>
-In the pictures you can see the image preprocess and the result.
+In the pictures you can see the preprocess of the sudoku and the result.
 </br>
 <div>
     <img src="https://user-images.githubusercontent.com/89871999/136822150-c1289640-ee51-4beb-b44d-b13dd6230c5d.jpg" width="200" height="200" alt="" style="margin:5px" align="left">